19 Climatology of the atmosphere

 \[ \begin{align} \newoverline{\zeta'v'} = 0 \end{align} \]

-follows.
-In the context of the shallow water equations, there is no turbulent meridional transport of relative vorticity.
-Furthermore, it follows from Eq.
-(19.36)
+follows immediately.
+Within the framework of the shallow water equations there is thus no turbulent meridional transport of relative vorticity.
+Furthermore, from Eq.
+(19.36) it follows that

 \[ \begin{align} \newoverline{\zeta} &= -\frac{\partial\newoverline{u}}{\partial y} + \frac{\newoverline{u}}{a}\tan\left(\phi\right),\\ \newoverline{k} = \frac{1}{2}\newoverline{u^2} + \frac{1}{2}\newoverline{v^2} \Rightarrow \frac{\partial\newoverline{k}}{\partial y} &= \newoverline{u\frac{\partial u}{\partial y}} + \newoverline{v\frac{\partial v}{\partial y}} = \newoverline{u}\frac{\partial\newoverline{u}}{\partial y} + \newoverline{v}\frac{\partial\newoverline{v}}{\partial y} + \newoverline{u'\frac{\partial u'}{\partial y}} + \newoverline{v'\frac{\partial v'}{\partial y}}\nonumber\\ &= \newoverline{u}\frac{\partial\newoverline{u}}{\partial y} + \newoverline{u'\frac{\partial u'}{\partial y}} + \newoverline{v'\frac{\partial v'}{\partial y}}. \end{align} \]